Sunday Opening 1pm – 4pm

 - All visitors, staff and volunteers are required to wear masks while inside the building.

 - All handrails are cleaned thoroughly before and after use.
-Hand sanitiser will also be available on site.
+Hand sanitiser is also available on site.

 - If you feel unwell, or have recently been in contact with someone with symptoms of Covid-19 please do not visit St Nicholas Priory.